james3gh/git-time/README.md

 #### NOTE: The total number of commits on the PR should be 2 only and only one PR is allowed

-#### Write the commands in the PR message that you used to complete the task